CommodoreOS/PCUAE/README.md

 How to Install PCUAE.

-What are the PCUAE Shortcut Key Combinations
+What are the PCUAE Shortcut Keyboard Combinations

 What are the PCUAE Shortcut THEC64 Joystick/THEGamepad Combinations